Finland joins NATO, Russia threatens 'countermeasures'

 Finland and its neighbour Sweden applied together last year to join NATO, but Sweden’s application has been held up by NATO members Turkey and Hungary.

-Swedish Foreign Minister Tobias Billstroem told reporters it was Stockholm’s ambition to become a member at the NATO summit in Vilnius in July.
+Swedish Foreign Minister Tobias Billstroem said it was Stockholm’s ambition to become a member at the NATO summit in Vilnius in July.

 Turkey says Stockholm harbours members of what Ankara considers terrorist groups – which Sweden denies – and has demanded their extradition as a step toward ratification.